About this Dog

 Learn more about it on youtube or at dogecoin.com.

-We want the BRADY - Local - tripaw - sf’s balance to go to the adopting family as a way to say thank you for providing a loving home and to help with pet care expenses.
-In the unfortunate event we cannot contact them and verify the adoption, BRADY - Local - tripaw - sf’s balance will remain in our general Dogecoin fund.
+We want the BRODY - Local - tripaw - sf’s balance to go to the adopting family as a way to say thank you for providing a loving home and to help with pet care expenses.
+In the unfortunate event we cannot contact them and verify the adoption, BRODY - Local - tripaw - sf’s balance will remain in our general Dogecoin fund.
 This fund may be used to match contributions made to other adoptable pets, incentify other adoption-related actions, promote our mission, or support the operating expenses of nokillnetwork.org.
 If you would like to make a direct contribution to nokillnetwork.org to help us help other pets in need, you can go here.
 We appreciate your generosity and help!

 About this Dog